-Year Ended June 30, Pri ncipal Inte erest T 'otal 2020 2021 \$ 1,952 2,047 \$ 242 147 \$ 2,194 2,194 2022 1,963 47 2,010 \$ 5,962 \$ 436 \$ 6,398
+Year Ended June 30 Pri ncipal Inte erest T otal 2021 2022 \$ 2,047 1,964 \$ 147 47 \$ 2,194 2,011 · \$ 4,011 \$ 194 \$ 4,205

-NOTE E-PENSION PLANS
+NOTE E -PENSION PLAN

-Plan Descriptions: All qualified permanent and probationary employees are eligible to participate in the District's cost-sharing multiple employer defined benefit pension plans administered by the California Public Employees' Retirement System (CalPERS).
-The District has the following cost-sharing Plans:
+Plan Descriptions: All qualified permanent and probationary employees are eligible to participate in the District's cost-sharing multiple employer defined benefit pension plan (the Plan) administered by the California Public Employees' Retirement System (CalPERS).
+The District participates in the CalPERS Miscellaneous Risk Pool and the following rate plans:

-- Miscellaneous Plan - PEPRA Miscellaneous Plan
+- Miscellaneous Rate Plan - PEPRA Miscellaneous Rate Plan

-Benefit provisions under the Plans are established by State statute and Board resolution.
-CalPERS issues publicly available reports that include a full description of the pension plans regarding benefit provisions, assumptions and membership information that can be found on the CalPERS website at www.calpers.ca.gov.
+Benefit provisions under the Plan are established by State statute and Board resolution.
+CalPERS issues publicly available reports that include a full description of the pension plan regarding benefit provisions, assumptions and membership information that can be found on the CalPERS website at www.calpers.ca.gov.

-Benefits are based on years of credited service, equal to one year of full time employment.
-Members with five years of total service are eligible to retire at age 50 (52 for PEPRA Miscellaneous Plan) with statutorily reduced benefits.
+Benefits are based on years of credited service, equal to one year of full-time employment.
+Members with five years of total service are eligible to retire at age 50 (52 for PEPRA Miscellaneous Risk Pool) with statutorily reduced benefits.
 All members are eligible for non-duty disability benefits after 10 years of service.
 The death benefit is the Optional Settlement 2W Death Benefit.
-The cost of living adjustments for each plan are applied as specified by the Public Employees' Retirement Law.
+The cost of living adjustments are applied as specified by the Public Employees' Retirement Law.

-The Plans' provisions and benefits in effect at June 30, 2019, are summarized as follows:
+The Plan's provisions and benefits in effect at June 30, 2020, are summarized as follows:

-PEPRA Miscellaneous Miscellaneous Prior to On or after Hire date January 1, 2013 January 1, 2013 Benefit formula (at full retirement) 2.0% @ 55 2.0% @ 62 Benefit vesting schedule 5 years service 5 years service Benefit payments monthly for life monthly for life Retirement age 50 - 63 52 - 67 Monthly benefits, as a % of eligible compensation 1.426% to 2.418% 1.0% to 2.5% Required employee contribution rates 7.00% 6.25% Required employer contribution rates 9.409% 6.842%
+PEPRA Miscellaneous Miscellaneous Risk Pool Risk Pool Prior to On or after Hire date January 1, 2013 January 1, 2013 Benefit formula (at full retirement) 2.0% @ 55 2.0% @ 62 Benefit vesting schedule 5 years service 5 years service Benefit payments monthly for life monthly for life Retirement age 50 - 63 52 - 67 Monthly benefits, as a % of eligible compensation 1.426% to 2.418% 1.0% to 2.5% Required employee contribution rates 7.00% 6.75% Required employer contribution rates 10.221% 6.985%

-In addition to the contribution rates above, the District was also required to make payments of \$51,871 toward its unfunded actuarial liability during the year ended June 30, 2019.
+In addition to the contribution rates above, the District was also required to make payments of \$66,390 toward its unfunded actuarial liability during the year ended June 30, 2020.

-The Miscellaneous Plan is closed to new members that are not already CalPERS participants.
+The Miscellaneous Risk Pool is closed to new members that are not already CalPERS participants.

 Contributions: Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
-Funding contributions for the Plans are determined annually on an actuarial basis as of June 30 by CalPERS.
+Funding contributions for the Plan is determined annually on an actuarial basis as of June 30 by CalPERS.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.

-For the year ended June 30, 2019, the contributions made to the Plan were \$107,726.
+For the year ended June 30, 2020, the contributions made to the Plan were \$131,043.

-Pension Liabilities, Pension Expenses and Deferred Outflows/Inflows of Resources Related to Pensions: As of June 30, 2019, the District reported a net pension liability for its proportionate share of the net pension liability of the Miscellaneous Plan of \$1,012,099.
+Pension Liabilities, Pension Expenses and Deferred Outflows/Inflows of Resources: As of June 30, 2020, the District reported a net pension liability for its proportionate share of the net pension liability of the Plan of \$1,127,332.